How to Measure Employee Satisfaction

 4. Employee turnover rate

 Job satisfaction is inversely related to employee turnover.
 Unhappy employees will tend to seek employment elsewhere.
 Employee turnover is one of the highest costs for an organization.
 It increases disruption in the workplace, reduces productivity, and negatively affects cohesion among team members.
-Conversely, the more satisfied an employee is, the less likely they are to leave the company.
-If you are seeing a high turnover rate in your organization, you must begin working toward fostering an environment where employees develop good relationships, feel challenged in their work, and feel like they matter.
+Conversely, the more satisfied employees are, the less likely they are to leave the company.
+Suppose you are seeing a high turnover rate in your organization.
+In that case, you must begin working toward fostering an environment where employees develop good relationships, feel challenged in their work, and feel like they matter.

 Related: Highly Effective Strategies for Employee Retention